twfcc/gfw.press_installer/README.md

 gfwtiny.sh is a bash script for installing gfw.press and tinyproxy

 gfw3proxy_init.sh is a bash script for installing gfw.press and 3proxy as system service.

+gfw.press is a system init script coming from gfw3proxy_init.sh part of codes

+modify.sh is  a shell script for modify gfw.press/server.sh

 gfwtiny.sh works on Ubuntu 14.04 and Debian 7